A guide to Danish work culture

 appreciate authority, and if a boss gives a straightforward order to an employee, it will most

-likely make the employees lose respect for the boss.
+likely make the employee lose respect for the boss.

 Danes expect a leader, not a boss, and bosses in Denmark do not like to give out orders; they

-want to communicate orderly.
+want to communicate in an orderly manner.
 The system is based on trust in each other’s professionalism, and

 the entire society in Denmark is built around faith and belief.